yingding/kf-examples/workshops/workbench2.md

 Lets upgrade it to version `3.6.7`

-In our opened terminal, you shall see the `base` conda env is activated.
+In the opened terminal, you shall see the `base` conda env is activated.
 Lets type in:
 ```shell
 # show python path